Chitak985/khemistry/README.md

 <h2>Known Issues:</h2>
 Far Future Technologies does not work properly with the mod in many ways. <br>
-Far Future Technologies also causes a fatal B9 Part Switch error "FissionParticles tank is not found!" which is caused by FFT overwriting one of the mod's patches.
-It will be fixed soon. <br>
+Far Future Technologies replaces one of Khemistry patches and it is fixed by making one of the tanks forced to hold Uranium Oxide Powder and not have multiple variants, which could be problematic for some people. <br>
 Near Future Electrical will not allow KSP to load unless the Legacy folder is deleted. <br>
 Near Future Construction causes a fatal B9 Part Switch error "Ore tank is not found!" which is caused by a mod overwriting Khemistry's patches.
 It will be fixed soon.